Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/learn-registrar.md

 Next, you should receive an email called "W3F Registrar Verification Service".
 Below is an example for reference.

-> Note: Please double-check the sender is "registrar@axiacoin.org", not the others.
+> Note: Please double-check the sender is "registrar@AXIA.org", not the others.

 ![registrar](assets/registrar/9.jpg)

 You would do what you did in the above again.
-Copy the "Challenge" data and go to [Sign and Verify](https://axiasolar.js.org/apps/#/signing) under the Developer tab in the AXIASolarJS and select your account, paste the "Challenge" data to the "sign the following data" field and click "Sign message"
+Copy the "Challenge" data and go to [Sign and Verify](https://AXIA.js.org/apps/#/signing) under the Developer tab in the AXIAJS and select your account, paste the "Challenge" data to the "sign the following data" field and click "Sign message"

 ![registrar](assets/registrar/10.jpg)